Wen-He/Hackintosh-Gigabyte-Z390-GAMING-X-i7-9700k/README.md

 16. Navigate to `/EFI/CLOVER/kexts/Other/` and add `FakeSMC.kext`
 17. (Optional) Navigate to /EFI/CLOVER/kexts/Other/ and add your ethernet kext
 18. (Optional) Navigate to /EFI/CLOVER/kexts/Other/ and add NullCPUPowerManagement.kext

+## Play Together
+This is a note I took when trying to installing a MacOS on my customized desktop.
+I hope this would help you.
+It's what I enjoy when my student life is not hard. **If you have questions, make an issue and I'll try.** In addition, contributions is welcomed.
+I will add you to the list of contributors. **Let's have fun together.**